1911 West Ham North by-election: Aftermath

 Due to the outbreak of war, the election never took place.
-At the outbreak of war, Unionist tried to paint de forest as an enemy sympathiser, despite the fact that he joined the Royal Navy Volunteer Reserve.
+At the outbreak of war, Unionists tried to paint de forest as an enemy sympathiser, despite the fact that he joined the Royal Navy Volunteer Reserve.
 Under boundary revision, the constituency was abolished and replaced mainly by Upton for the 1918 elections.
 De Forest did not stand as a candidate at the 1918 elections.
 Wild did stand and was the endorsed candidate of the Coalition Government, helping him win the new seat;